-But I couldn’t deny the popularity of it so I embraced it.
-Owners and charter guests kept requesting for the tart.
+But I couldn’t deny its popularity of it so I embraced it.
+Owners and charter guests kept requesting the tart.
 I will change up the flavour pairings but the base is always the same.
 Always a winner.

 Did anything crazy ever happen in the kitchen?

 My time in kitchens